d1ngn1gefe1/superstitchous2.0/README.md

 #Superstitchous 2.1
 ------------------
-**Purpose:** Image stitching and core segmentation software for large scale digital holography (Quantative Phase Imaging).
+**Purpose:** Image stitching and core segmentation software for large scale digital holography (Quantitative Phase Imaging).
 You must cite this work by providing a reference to this page.

 **Authors:** Kevin Han, Zelun Luo